ifiokjr/gelx/crates/gelx/readme.md

 Currently the following types are not supported:

-- `MultiRange` - The macro will panic if a multirange is used.
+- `MultiRange` - The cli / macro will panic if a multirange is used.
-- `POSTGIS` - No elegant way to support this yet with integration with the `geo` crate.

 #### `MultiRange`

 These are not currently exported by the `gel-protocol` so should be added in a PR to the `gel-protocol` crate, if they are still supported in the new protocol.

-#### `POSTGIS`

-No elegant way to support this yet with integration with the `geo` crate.

-Export wrapper types from the `gelx` crate which support the `POSTGIS` types.

 ### LSP parsing